Does the narcissist regret what they did, Flourishing Hope Counseling, Kingsville, Texas

 The Mask of Perfection

 Many narcissists are known for their carefully constructed facades of looking and behaving like a “good person.”
 They carefully craft an image of perfection.
 Driven by an insatiable need for admiration and validation, they will do whatever it takes to maintain their perfect image.
-Underneath this mask, lies a deeply fragile ego that is easily threatened.
+Underneath this mask lies a deeply fragile ego that is easily threatened.
 The reality of their imperfections and being found out haunts them continuously.

 While they may not express regret in the conventional sense, their actions often stem from an inherent fear of being exposed or humiliated.
 Deep down, the narcissist regrets being unable to maintain their idealized image.
-Not because of what it will do to you but because of how it will affect them.
+Not because of what it will do to you, but because of how it will affect them.
 In some circumstances, the narcissist will also regret you finding out and will not regret their words or actions.

 Because narcissists are primarily focused on their needs, they are aware of how their words and actions will hurt you and choose to do it anyway.
 Narcissists will avoid regret by diving deeper into toxic behaviors.
 Lying, cheating, excessive drinking, spending frivolously, hiding, blaming, ignoring, stonewalling, silent treatments, and more are all failed attempts to continue to avoid responsibility, shame, and regrets.